billiegoose/cors-buster/README.md

 # @isomorphic-git/cors-proxy

-This is the software running on https://git-cors-proxy.now.sh, a free service for users of isomorphic-git so you can clone and push repos in the browser.
+This is the software running on https://isomorphic-git-cors-proxy.cleverapps.io/ - a free service (generously sponsored by [Clever Cloud](https://www.clever-cloud.com/)) for users of [isomorphic-git](https://isomorphic-git.github.io) that enables cloning and pushing repos in the browser.

-It is derived from https://github.com/wmhilton/cors-buster with added restrictions to prevent abuse.
+It is derived from https://github.com/wmhilton/cors-buster with added restrictions to reduce the opportunity to abuse the proxy.
+Namely, it blocks requests that don't look like valid git requests.

 ## Installation